GeminiDRSoftware/astroconda-gemini-internal/doc/source/building_packages.rst

 .. warning::

-   Until Gemini Python v2 is ready and the checkout scripts here have been updated to retrieve it from git, the build matrix currently packages non-functional gemini_python & gemaux versions for tags other than (the semi-functional) ``dev``.
+   For tags other than ``dev``, the build matrix currently packages gemini_python & gemaux versions that are not fully compatible with Astroconda, pending updates to their stable branches.
 In the meantime, you may prefer to build only ``iraf.gemini``, interactively (or omit the Python packages from your subsequent install).

 * First-time build control setup (from Ureka):